sunkarapk/flatiron-cli-version/README.md

 # flatiron-cli-version
-Encapsulated commands for showing version in flatiron CLI apps
+Encapsulated commands for version in flatiron CLI apps

 ## Installation
 ```